Your cookie preferences

 When and how will I get paid?

-We will add up your earnings throughout the sessions, and after the scheme has ended (after 31 March 2023) we will request your bank details in order to arrange a bank transfer.
+We will add up your earnings throughout the sessions, and after the scheme has ended (after 31 March 2024) we will request your bank details in order to arrange a bank transfer.
+We may also offer the opportunity to withdraw your earnings part way through the scheme, and will inform all customers if this is available.
 You'll also have the option to donate your earnings to charity if you so wish.
-You will have one month after we request your bank details to provide these to us, otherwise we may donate your earnings to charity.
+After the scheme finishes on 31 March 2024, you will have one month after we request your bank details to provide these to us, otherwise we may donate your earnings to charity.

 Who can sign up?